Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Resource estimation

-Finally, the cost of time evolution in coarse QPE depends on both the cost of a single step $C_{\text{Trot}}$, and the number of steps needed $N_\text{Trot}$.
-The former can be determined exactly.
-To implement one step of the second-order Trotter product formula that we primarily use in this work, we require 5 first-order Trotter steps.
+Finally, the cost of time evolution in QSP depends also on the cost of a Hamiltonian simulation oracle call $C_{\text{Trot}}\times N_{\text{Trot}}(\Delta)$.
+To implement one step of the second-order Trotter product formula that we primarily use in this work, we require two first-order Trotter steps.
 For each of those steps, we need to implement, for each fragment, a single unitary $\bm{U}^{(\ell)}$, which can be implemented with $2N^2$ Pauli rotations, and also a single $Z^{(\ell)}$ matrix, requiring $N(2N+1)$ Pauli rotations ($2N$ for the one-body term).
 Each Pauli rotation can be synthesized with $\log_2(\epsilon_{\text{rot}}^{-1})$ Toffoli gates \cite{gidney2018halving}.
 Similarly, fast-forwarding $H_{\SOC}^{1, M}$ incurs a cost equivalent to that of implementing time evolution by the one-body operator.
 The control on these rotations, coming from the Hadamard test, may be removed using the `double phase trick'~\cite{fomichev2025affordable}, where each $R_z(\theta)$ rotation is sandwiched between two CNOT gates.
 This approach minimizes the circuit depth while maintaining accuracy, directly impacting the overall resource estimates.
 Beyond this, we also exploit the other optimizations for Trotter-based time evolution presented in Ref.~\cite{fomichev2025affordable}, including combining consecutive rotations and tuning rotation precision to the application.